Web Development

 5. Automate Security Compliance Checks

-Leverage AWS Config Rules to automate security compliance checks against predefined or custom rulesets.
-Continuously evaluate configurations for adherence to security best practices and regulatory standards, remedying deviations promptly.
+Use AWS Config Rules to automate security compliance checks against predefined or custom rulesets.
+Continuously evaluate configurations against security best practices and regulatory standards, and fix deviations promptly.

 Tools for Enhancing AWS Security